nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

   - If a pedestrian is carrying an object (i.e. bags, umbrellas, tools), include it in the polygon.
   If the pedestrian is dragging an object, then do not include it.
  - `vehicle.*`
-   - Include extremities (e.g. side view mirrors, taxi heads, police sirens, etc.)
-   (Exceptions are the crane arms on construction vehicles).
+   - Include extremities (e.g. side view mirrors, taxi heads, police sirens, etc.); exceptions are the crane arms on construction vehicles.
-   - If a person is on a personal mobility vehicle (e.g. skateboard, Segway, scooter), include the person in the annotation for `human.pedestrian.personal_mobility`.
-   - If a vehicle is carrying people or bicycles, these are considered part of the object and should be included in the polygon.
    - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles, bicycles, and personal mobility vehicles), the rider (and, if applicable, the passengers as well as objects) should be included in the polygon for the vehicle.
  - `static_object.bicycle_rack`